ddellacosta/haskell-learning-resources/README.md

 ### [okmij.org (Oleg Kiselyov's site)](http://okmij.org/ftp/)

 Quite frankly, an incredibly intimidating collection of resources.
-Oleg is notable for his writing on all kinds of topics, in particular, in the Haskell realm, I think his papers on [Extensible Effects](http://okmij.org/ftp/Haskell/extensible/) have been influential.
+Oleg is notable for his writing on all kinds of topics, but in particular, in the Haskell realm, I think his papers on [Extensible Effects](http://okmij.org/ftp/Haskell/extensible/) have been influential.
 I've only really touched a few items here and there--in particular I found his page on [tagless-final